![[Rollback]](cousrbsmpb.jpg)

 - Evolving God

-- Calculating God (I still have
+- Calculating God (I had

 Factoring Humanity)